Computer power supply prices

 - Starting up to the login screen and then shutting down

-- Experiencing random restarts or shutdowns without warning
+- Random restarts or shutdowns

 Power Supply Selection and Troubleshooting